azadbolour/eagerwords.com/README.md

-The steps needed to set up the development and deployment environments for the application are generally scripted in the Dockerfiles used for packaging and deployment of the application in the _docker_ directories of haskell-server and scala-server.
+The steps needed to set up the development and deployment environments for the application are generally scripted in the Dockerfiles used for packaging and deployment of the application in the _docker_ directory of scala-server.

 To get started with development, follow the same steps listed in the Dockerfiles on your development machine.
 You may start by consulting the README.md file in